-- 1. SOCI2011: Social and Cultural Anthropology

-- 2. SOCI2006: Qualitative Methods in Sociological Research

-- 3. SOCI3034: Anthropological Theories

-- 4. SOCI3025: Caribbean Culture

-- 5. Plus one (1) from the following 5:

-- SOCI2018: Anthropology of Africa

-- SOCI2020: Identity and Conduct in the Dancehall Culture

-- SOCI2111: Anthropology of Religion

-- SOCI3043: Introduction to Medical Anthropology
+- 1. SOCI2011: Social and Cultural Anthropology - 2.
+SOCI2006: Qualitative Methods in Sociological Research - 3.
+SOCI3034: Anthropological Theories - 4.
+SOCI3025: Caribbean Culture - Plus one (1) from the following 5: SOCI2018: Anthropology of Africa SOCI2020: Identity and Conduct in the Dancehall Culture SOWK3009: Theory and Practice of Social Work: Community Organization SOCI2111: Anthropology of Religion SOCI3043: Introduction to Medical Anthropology